speed47/spectre-meltdown-checker/DEVELOPMENT.md

 Never use microcode version strings.

+When populating the CPU model list, use the **most recent version** of the Linux kernel source as the authoritative reference.
+The relevant lists are typically found in `arch/x86/kernel/cpu/common.c` (`cpu_vuln_blacklist`) or in the vulnerability-specific mitigation source file.
+Cross-reference the kernel list with the vendor's published advisory to catch any models the kernel hasn't added yet.
+Always document the kernel commit hash(es) you based the list on in a comment above the model checks, so future maintainers can diff against newer kernels.

 **Important**: Do not confuse hardware immunity bits with *mitigation* capability bits.
 A hardware immunity bit (e.g. `GDS_NO`, `TSA_SQ_NO`) declares that the CPU design is architecturally free of the vulnerability - it belongs here in `is_cpu_affected()`.
 A mitigation capability bit (e.g. `VERW_CLEAR`, `MD_CLEAR`) indicates that updated microcode provides a mechanism to work around a vulnerability the CPU *does* have - it belongs in the `check_CVE_YYYY_NNNNN_linux()` function (Phase 2), where it is used to determine whether mitigations are in place.

 ### Step 3: Implement the Linux Check